qzhuae/MarkdownNotes/HUMA1000B.md

 Whether a policy is good or not?
 E.g. Curriculum reform. what is plan, what is going on, what is conclusion, and what we have to do.

 Utilitarianism: the consequence is good, then you do it.
+A subset of consequentialism.
+If one day, student found that CCC is bad. then by all means you have to do curriculum reform.
+We do not need to care about what is the actiona
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODIyMjM4NDQsMTI2Mzc3MzAyMSwtNz
+eyJoaXN0b3J5IjpbLTE2MzQ4MDQ1MjYsMTI2Mzc3MzAyMSwtNz
 A4MzkxNDgwLC0xMDY4ODYzMTQ1LDIxMDM5MjQ4NjEsLTIwNjg1
 MjczOTIsLTIwNTIxNDc2NjEsLTEyMTA3MTg0MjksMTQ1NzIwMT
 U3OCwxMTA3ODM5MzQyXX0=